 Become a packing pro: travel with only a cabin luggage

 Ultimately if you become very good at only taking what you really need, you might be able to keep it as light as with cabin luggage only.
 Check well the dimensions and maximum weight allowed for cabin luggage.
 The low-cost companies are very strict about it, be ready for inspection.
 Count carefully the clothes you need.
 With a 3mm wetsuit, a light regulator, a back inflation BCD and short fins (which are usually the most complicated item to fit in cabin luggage) you should be able to make it.
-Of course, it won’t be enough if you plan to dive in Iceland or Patagonia!
+In the pictures above you can see the successful trial I made with the Aqua Lung Explorer carry-on.
+Of course, it won’t be enough if you plan to dive in Iceland or Patagonia with a drysuit!

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)